thisishugow/lichens/README.md

 # lichens
 ETL framework for Colosscious Pharmquer.
 It contains a Web UI and a backend.
 See [Colosscious Official Website](https://www.colosscious.com) for more.
+`lichens` stores the provisionings of ETL in database, which provides easy way for management, especially for the program packaged in containers/pods or running remotely.

 ## Installation
 ```